 - 1. Analysis of mixtures by molecular absorption spectrophotometry - 2.
-Analysis of sodium and potassium by flame photometry. - 3.
-Analysis of compounds by Infrared spectroscopy. - 4.
-Separation of compounds and determination of paracetamol by by High-Performance Liquid Chromatography (HPLC) - 5.
-Analysis of sulphates by Turbidimetry. - 6.
+Determination of sodium and potassium by flame photometry. - 3.
+Determination of paracetamol and ascorbic acid by infrared spectroscopy. - 4.
+Separation of compounds of a pharmaceutical preparation by by High-Performance Liquid Chromatography (HPLC) - 5.
+Determination of sulphates by turbidimetry. - 6.
 Refractometry: measurement of the refractive index of samples of analytical interest. - 7.
 Polarimetric measurement of optically active substances.